materialssimulation/HTMACat-kit/docs/Examples_docs/Example_CO2Reduction_ads.rst

             - ['[CH][O]',1]
             - ['[CH]O',1]

-In the directory where the yaml file is located, use the command line to enter ``htamt ads`` to generate 9 vasp structure files.
+In the directory where the yaml file is located, use the command line to enter ``htmat ads`` to generate 9 vasp structure files.

 Results
 -------